vgnshiyer/SER421-Fall2023/Sites/kafka-tutorial/content/docs/references/index.md

 title: 'References'
 date: 2019-02-11T19:27:37+10:00
 weight: 4
-summary: These references provide helpful information about Apache Kafka, from practical guides on Docker setup to easy-to-understand overviews on Wikipedia and Confluent, best practices from New Relic, and insights into Kafka's pros and cons from AltexSoft.
+summary: This page provides a compilation of resources and materials essential for understanding and working with Apache Kafka, serving as a valuable reference guide for users and developers.These references provide helpful information about Apache Kafka, from practical guides on Docker setup to easy-to-understand overviews, best practices, and insights into Kafka's pros and cons.
 ---

 - https://www.baeldung.com/ops/kafka-docker-setup